ieeeiasvit/ProLang-IAS/README.md

 - Hacktoberfest is a month-long celebration of open source software run by DigitalOcean.

 - During the month of October, everyone is invited to join open-source software enthusiasts, beginners, and the developer community by contributing to open-source projects.
 It can be done in a variety of [ways](https://hacktoberfest.digitalocean.com/).

+- This year the first 50,000 participants can earn a T-Shirt.
+To get one, you must make four approved pull requests (PRs) that are labelled as `hacktoberfest-accepted` between October 1-31.

 ## What is Open Source?